Belize Adventure Week

 There is no air conditioning, maid service, email, and no flush toilets (since we are an eco-resort, we flush nothing into the sea.)
 But there is a fridge permanently loaded with Fantas and Belikin beer.
-It’s the best in adventure travel — right down to the excellent Garifuna chefs who cook your meal and then sit down with you to dine.
+It’s the best in adventure travel — right down to the Belizean guides who guide you to new snorkel spots all day and then join you for dinner.

 Depending on your experience, our Water Sports Center is either the cushiest camp or the most rustic resort you have seen.
 We keep the island in as natural a state as possible, and there is no standard electricity or plumbing.
 Cabanas are perched above the surf, and the ever-present breeze keeps the temperatures well below what they are on the mainland.

 Each cabana has single or double beds, a solar-powered light, and a porch with hammocks and lounge chairs (see the island accommodations page for more photos).

 Our dining hall features solar and wind-powered lights and music, propane stove and refrigerator (for cold beer and soda!), and our extensive library.